-Frontal-impact testing of wheelchairs is conducted in accordance with Annex A of Section 19 of RESNA Wheelchair Standards, Volume 4: Wheelchairs and Transportation: Wheelchairs Used as Seats in Motor Vehicles (Section 19, RESNA WC-4:2012), often referred to as “WC19.”
-This industry standard was published in December 2012 and is an updated and improved version of the original WC19 that was published in May 2000.
+Frontal-impact testing of wheelchairs is conducted in accordance with Annex A of Section 19 of ANSI/RESNA Wheelchair Standards, Volume 4: Wheelchairs and Transportation: Wheelchairs Used as Seats in Motor Vehicles (Section 19, ANSI/RESNA WC-4:2017), often referred to as “WC19.”
+This industry standard was published in December 2017 and is an updated and improved version of the original WC19 that was published in May 2000.
 Other WC19 wheelchair performance tests are conducted in accordance with Annex B, Annex C, and Annex E.

 The methods of these annexes provide for evaluating the design and performance of wheelchairs with regard to tiedown clear paths from wheelchair securement points (i.e., attachment points) to vehicle anchor points, the lateral stability of wheelchairs during travel when secured by a four-point, strap-type tiedown, and wheelchair accommodation of properly positioning vehicle-anchored belt restraints on passengers seated in wheelchairs.
 Wheelchairs may also be tested in accordance with international standard ISO 7176-19 (2008), Wheeled mobility devices for use as seats in motor vehicles.

-WTORS are dynamically tested on the UMTRI impact sled using the methods of Annex A in Section 18 of Volume 4 of RESNA Wheelchair Standards (Section 18, RESNA WC-4:2012), or “WC18,” which is an updated and improved version of Society of Automotive Engineers (SAE) Recommended Practice J2249: Wheelchair Tiedown and Occupant Restraint Systems for Use in Motor Vehicles.
+WTORS are dynamically tested on the UMTRI impact sled using the methods of Annex A in Section 18 of Volume 4 of ANSI/RESNA Wheelchair Standards (Section 18, ANSI/RESNA WC-4:2017), or “WC18,” which is an updated and improved version of Society of Automotive Engineers (SAE) Recommended Practice J2249: Wheelchair Tiedown and Occupant Restraint Systems for Use in Motor Vehicles.
 For WTORS intended for general use, tests are conducted using an 85-kg (187-lb) surrogate wheelchair (SWC) to dynamically load the wheelchair tiedown/securement system in a 30-mph, 20-g frontal-impact test.
 A midsize or large adult- male anthropomorphic test device (ATD), or crash-test dummy, is used to load the occupant belt-restraint system.
 The WC18 test methods and performance criteria are very similar to those of ISO 10542-1: Wheelchair tiedown and occupant restraint systems for use with forward-facing wheelchair-seated occupants – Part A: Requirements and test methods – Frontal impact.
-However, this will change in December 2015 (three years after publication of WC18), at which time an additional test of tiedown/securement systems in WC18 will require that ATD to be restrained by a surrogate pelvic (lap) belt anchored to the SWC, thereby increasing the frontal-impact loads on the rear tiedown straps of four-point, strap-type tiedown, or on other types of securement devices.
+However, as of December 2015, an additional test of tiedown/securement systems in WC18 requires the ATD to be restrained by a surrogate pelvic (lap) belt anchored to the SWC, thereby increasing the frontal-impact loads on the rear tiedown straps of four-point, strap-type tiedown, or on other types of securement devices.

-For further information about UMTRI testing service, please read this brochure.
+For further information about UMTRI testing service, please read the brochure below.